-According to the number of users, Nagios went down from the first to the second position and Cati went down from the third to the sixth position, surpassed by the popular MRTG, created by Toby Oetiker back in 1995, and two distributed monitoring tools: RIPE Atlas/Stats and perfSONAR, which has the most significant change in the ranking, going from non-Top10 positions to the 5th one in number of users.
+In terms of number of users, Nagios went down from the first to the second position and Cati went down from the third to the sixth position, surpassed by MRTG, and two distributed monitoring tools: RIPE Atlas/Stats and perfSONAR, which has the most significant change in the ranking, going from non-Top10 positions to the 5th one in terms of number of users.

-Chart 6 shows the percentage of users per tool for the 10 most popular tools.
+Chart 6 shows the percentage of users per tool for the ten most popular tools.